cloudevents/spec/discovery.md

 #### `GET /services`

 This MUST return an array of zero or more Services.
 The array MUST contain all Services available via this Discovery Enpoint.
+Any Service previously returned to a client that does not appear in this result can be assumed to be deleted.

 In the case of `200 OK`, the response format MUST adhere to the following: